surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.7.3-dev.1 =
+= 18.7.3-dev.2 =

 (2024/09/11) Fixed deprecated creation of dynamic property in `WpssoAdminDashboard`.
+Fixed Schema transitTime markup to always provide a min/max value for Google.

 = 18.7.2 =